A blend of four different grapes makes Apothic Red wine an interesting wine to review and drink.

 Apothic Red Review

 According to the winemaker’s web site, Apothic Red “reveals intense fruit aromas and flavors of rhubarb and black cherry, complemented by hints of mocha, chocolate, brown spice and vanilla.”
 We didn’t pick up on all those aromas but the nose was enjoyable nonetheless.

-The finish was excellent.
+The finish was long lasting and excellent.
 We described it as silk and satin.
 As New Englanders we even gave it one of our highest seals of approval, calling it “wicked smooth!”

 A great cocktail party wine that is a smooth, fast sipper on it’s own.
 Though, I could see it paired with a rich vanilla ice cream.
 Yum!